 At the center of our cemetery, located within our Garden of Time, sits a 15-foot marble statue sculpted in Carrara, Italy, by internationally renowned sculptor Bernard Zuckerman.

-Most people viewing our statue for the first time instinctively gaze skyward to see a magnificent crane, perched high upon a marble globe—almost as if it were directing you towards the heavens.
+Most people viewing our statue for the first time instinctively gaze skyward to see a magnificent crane perched high upon a marble globe—almost as if it were directing you toward the heavens.
 In fact, that may have been the artist’s intent.
-According to legend, some cultures believe the powerful wings of the crane are able to convey souls up to paradise.
+According to legend, some cultures believe the powerful wings of the crane can convey souls up to paradise.
 That makes this beautiful work of art a very fitting centerpiece to this sacred area.

 To every thing there is a season, and a time to every purpose under the heavens.